New Review Maps BAP1 Loss in Mesothelioma

 BAP1 (BRCA1-associated protein-1) is a tumor suppressor gene that encodes an enzyme involved in DNA repair, gene regulation, and cell metabolism.
 It is the most commonly mutated gene in mesothelioma, with approximately 65% of cases showing BAP1 inactivation.

-Patients with inherited (germline) BAP1 mutations tend to have better survival than typical mesothelioma patients.
+Patients with inherited (germline) BAP1 mutations tend to have better survival than typical people with mesothelioma.
 However, this survival benefit is not seen in patients whose tumors acquired BAP1 mutations later (somatic mutations).

 EZH2 inhibitors are the most promising targeted approach, as they address the epigenetic dysregulation caused by BAP1 loss.
 However, clinical trial results have been mixed so far, and research continues to identify optimal treatment strategies.